9 Types of Menstrual Cup Folds: Find the Right Method

 Figure out the best menstrual cup fold for your body and cup brand — there are so many techniques.

 There are several menstrual cup folding methods that work well with various brands and cup sizes.
-If you’re having difficulties inserting the cup, try several techniques to see what works best.
+If you’re having difficulties inserting the cup, try several techniques to see what works best.Â

 The 9 Popular Menstrual Cup Folds Explained

-We have compiled short descriptions and comparisons of each folding method, making it easy for you to refer to them at any time.
+We have compiled short descriptions of each folding method, making it easy for you to refer to them at any time.
 Each description has simple instructions that you can follow with your own period cup.

 1. C Fold (also known as the U Fold)

-5. E Fold
+2. E Fold

 Take your menstrual cup and pinch down the right side so that the lips of the cup touch together.
 Then, press the left side of the cup towards the right, to form a T shape.
 Bring the sides of the T shape down around the pinched right side, so as to create an E shape.

-6. S Fold
+3. S Fold

-7. Double 7 Fold
+6. Double 7 Fold

 Take your menstrual cup and fold it in half so that the lips touch.
 Bring down the right corner about halfway.
 Then, turn the cup around and bring the left corner down to around the same position.
 Your cup should now be a nice tulip shape.

-8. Diamond Fold/ Half Diamond Fold
+7. Diamond Fold/ Half Diamond Fold

 Fold your period cup in half lengthwise, so that the lips touch.
 Pull the front lip of the cup down towards the base, which creates an oval shape in the top of the cup.
 Press down on the left side and hold, and then press down on the right side and hold.
 You should now have a diamond shape.
 This is the diamond fold.
-If you are having trouble inserting the diamond fold, you can fold the cup in half lengthways (bringing the points together), to form a half diamond fold.

 9. Labia Fold

 Pinch down on the top left side of the menstrual cup, so that the lips touch together.
 Holding the lips together, rotate the cup so that it is sideways.
 Create a slight indentation in the base of the cup, so that the folded section can fold down into this indentation.
-Now, push the edges together and you should have the smaller fold inside of the larger fold
+Now, push the edges together and you should have the smaller fold inside of the larger fold.

 Find the right Lunette products for you: